-Wornden, a Business Communications major set to graduate in 2019, has picked a variety of coursework and student activities fitting to his interests and passions.
+Wornden, a Business Communication major who graduated in 2019, chose a variety of coursework and student activities that fit his interests and passions.

-Wornden Ly, a community college transfer student and Business Communication major/Photography minor, appreciates the variety of his coursework when it comes to his long-term career goals.
-He has been able to shape his class schedule to be sure his personal interests are considered while working towards finding a fulfilling career.
+Wornden Ly, a community college transfer student and Business Communication major/Photography minor who graduated in 2019 with his bachelor’s degree, appreciates the variety of his coursework when it comes to his long-term career goals.
+He has been able to shape his class schedule to follow his personal interests while working toward a fulfilling career.

-Wornden adds that his favorite class was the intermediate photography class he took as part of earning a minor.
+Wornden adds that his favorite class was the Intermediate Photography class he took as part of earning his minor.
 “Photography is one of my passions and I have decided to combine my major and minor to work toward a career in photojournalism.”

 In addition to finding his niche with his coursework, Wornden has found a good place within the student community, as well.